Hierarchical Clustering With Confidence: Randomized hierarchical clustering

-Algorithm~\ref{alg:RAC} summarizes the proposed randomized agglomerative clustering procedure, which produces $K$ clusters by performing $n - K$ merges.
+Algorithm~\ref{alg:RAC} presents the proposed randomized hierarchical clustering method, producing $K$ clusters by performing $n - K$ merges.
 In the special case where $K = 1$, the algorithm proceeds until all observations are merged into a single cluster.